-The 4:30 p.m. ceremony will include the following departments/degrees:
+Session I begins at 4:30 p.m. and includes the following departments/degrees:

 - Computer Science